Baaggii/erp-web-next/docs/transaction-form-config.md

       "editableDefaultFields": ["status"],
       "userIdFields": ["created_by"],
       "branchIdFields": ["branch_id"],
-      "companyIdFields": ["company_id"]
+      "companyIdFields": ["company_id"],
+      "moduleKey": "finance_transactions",
+      "allowedBranches": [1, 2],
+      "allowedDepartments": [5]
     }
   }
 }
 ```

 Clients can retrieve a list of transaction names via `/api/transaction_forms`.
-Each item in the returned object now includes the underlying table and the
+Each entry includes the underlying table, `moduleKey` slug and the full
-`moduleKey` (slug) used for routing so the front‑end can build links without
-replicating the slugify logic.
+configuration parsed from the file.
+This allows the front‑end to populate
+forms without issuing additional requests or duplicating any parsing logic.
 To obtain a configuration for a specific transaction use
 `/api/transaction_forms?table=tbl&name=transaction`.
 New configurations are
 posted with `{ table, name, config, showInSidebar?, showInHeader? }` in the request body and can be removed via